maximebories/graphCapture/README.md

 4. Code and dependencies are bundled using Browserify

-5. Express server is running and listening on port 3000
+5. Express server is running and listening on port 3000 (again, check it is actually listening with `netstat -an | grep 3000` or `lsof -i :3000`)

-6. Run the Proxyman script to send HTTP POST requests to the server
+6. Run the Proxyman script to send HTTP POST requests to the server (check Proxyman scripting tool console for debugging)